 Smitty isn't alone.
 Most parents of college students will admit they hold their breath when the phone rings, especially at odd hours.
 In this article four college officials offer helpful advice about how to best handle those dreaded calls, if or when they come.

 "I hate it here!
 I want to come home."

-Held: I agree.
-"I hate it here" is not an unusual response early in freshman year.
+Dr. Peter A. Held, Professor of Christian Thought and Biblical Studies, Bryan College, Dayton, Tennessee: "I hate it here" is not an unusual response early in freshman year.
 It may be related to a boyfriend or girlfriend back home.
 If so, and the friend has gone off to school too, remind your child that coming home isn't going to solve anything.
 I suggest parents work a deal with their student.
 Bargain for time.
 One semester is best.
 That way even if she does come home she'll have credits to transfer and a semester under her belt.
 Encourage her to seek out her resident assistant (R.A.).
 R.A.'s are usually personally involved with the student.
 They'll start to build a relationship, and most students end up staying because of a relationship with another student, a counselor or a professor.

 Phone Call No. 2

 "It's too hard.
 I'm afraid I'll flunk out."

 Bowling: These feelings are completely normal, and there's a lot that can be done to relieve them.
 Most colleges offer tutoring programs.
 Encourage your child to get in touch with those programs, and to approach the professor teaching the course.
 Have him take his notebook and say, "These are the notes I'm taking in your class.
 Can you see anything I'm missing?" or "This is the way I'm studying for your tests.
 Is there a better way I can be doing it?"
 Ask the prof if there's a study group he can hook up with.
 Basically he needs to ask the professor, "What can I do to make a better grade in your class?"